chasedehan/BoostARoota/README.md

    * LDA, PCA, PLS rankings
      * Challenge with these is they remove based on linear relationships whereas trees are able to pick out the non-linear relationships and a variable with a low linear dependency may be powerful when combined with others.
    * t-SNE - Has shown some promise in high-dimensional data
- * Algorithm needs a better stopping criteria
+ * Algorithm could use a better stopping criteria
    * Next step is to test it against Y and the eval_metric to see when it is falling off.
  * Expand compute to handle larger datasets (if user has the hardware)
    * Run on PySpark: make it easy enough that can just pass in SparkContext - will require some refactoring